 Cody Newman attended high school in Red Oak, Texas, graduating in 2001 as a band student under the direction of Keith Call and graduating 6th in his class of 265 while playng three varsity sports in addition to his membership in the band.
 Mr. Newman then left the Dallas area for west Texas where he attended Texas Tech University in Lubbock.
 While at Texas Tech, Mr. Newman performed with the nationally recognized, Sudler Trophy winning Goin' Band from Raiderland and the University Concert Band under the direction of Keith Bearden and Christopher Anderson.
 He also was a member of the Court Jesters basketball band and traveled around the country with the basketball teams of Texas Tech.
 He studied trumpet with Mr. Will Strieder and conducting with Mr. Gary Lewis.

-Mr. Newman started at Poteet High School as a student teacher under Mr. Coulson, Mr. Davis, Mr. Jones, Mr. Kath, and Mr. Brown.
-During his student teaching, the Pirate Band won its second AAAA state marching band championship and forever impacted Mr. Newman's life and outlook on education.
+Mr. Newman started at Poteet High School as a student teacher at Poteet HIgh SChool and during his student teaching, the Pirate Band won its second AAAA state marching band championship and forever impacted Mr. Newman's life and outlook on education.
 Mr. Newman then taught band in the Plano Independent School District at Renner Middle School before returning home to Poteet High School as an associate director in the Fall of 2006.
-Under his direction, the Poteet Concert Band has been a consistent winner of the UIL Sweepstakes award.
+Under his direction, the Poteet Concert Band was a consistent winner of the UIL Sweepstakes award.
 During the years of Mr. Newman's associate directorship, the marching band has also seen great succes winning "Best in Class" at numerous competitions, three "Grand Champion" awards from area contests, a UIL Bronze Medal at the 2009 AAAA State Marching Contest, and being crowned the 2007 AAAA State Marching Champions.

 Mr. Newman's professional affiliations include membership in the Texas Music Educators Association, Texas Bandmasters Association, and Texas Music Adjudicators Association.